couchbaselabs/couchbase-lite-vector-search-samples/color/java-cli/README.md

 #### Building Vector Index ####

 When running the app for the first time, the app will load a [prebuilt database](https://docs.couchbase.com/couchbase-lite/current/swift/prebuilt-database.html) containing the dataset as described above.
 The app will then create a vector index from the `colorvect_l2` property of the documents in the `colors` collection.
 As the dataset is pretty small, the app uses a small number of centroids (2) and opts to use no vector encoding to maximize accuracy and use less computation.
-Note that the euclidean distance metric is selected by default.
+Note that the Euclidean distance metric is selected by default.
 To learn more about vector index and tuning, check this [guide](https://github.com/couchbaselabs/mobile-vector-search/blob/main/docs/Tuning.md).

 This is relevant code snippet
 ```